Mikheil Gelovani: Early life

 Mikheil Gelovani was a descendant of the old Georgian princely house of Gelovani.
 He made his stage debut in a theater in Batumi during 1913.
 From 1919 to 1920, he attended the Drama Studio in Tiflis.
 In the two following years, he was a member of the cast in the city's Rustaveli Theatre.
-From 1923, he worked as an actor and a director in Georgian SSR's Goskinprom film studio.
+From 1923, he worked as an actor and a director in the Georgian SSR's Goskinprom film studio.
 In 1924, he first appeared on screen in the film Three Lives.
 He moved to the Armenian SSR's Armenkino production unit in 1927.
 In addition to his cinematic work, Gelovani continued to appear in theater, and performed on stages in Kutaisi and Baku.
 In 1936 he returned to the ensemble of the Rustaveli Theatre, and remained there for three years.

 Antebellum

 In 1938, Gelovani first portrayed Stalin in Mikheil Chiaureli's The Great Dawn.
 His performance won him the Order of the Red Banner of Labour on 1 February 1939 and the Stalin Prize during 1941.
 Afterwards, Gelovani "established a monopoly on the role of Stalin", which he continued to portray in twelve other pictures until the premier's death.
 Gelovani greatly resembled Stalin physically, except in his stature: he was much taller than the latter.
 Reportedly, he was not the premier's favorite candidate for depicting himself on screen: since he was Georgian, he mimicked Stalin's accent "to perfection".
 Therefore, the leader personally preferred Aleksei Dikiy, who used classic Russian pronunciation.
 However, Gelovani appeared in his role much more than Dikiy.
 According to The Guinness Book of Movie Facts and Feats, Gelovani had probably portrayed the same historical figure more than any other actor.
 When the two met, the general secretary told the actor: "you are observing me thoroughly...
 You do not waste time, do you?"

 Soviet cinema played an important part in cultivating Stalin's cult of personality: from 1937 onward, in a gradual process, Stalin's reign was legitimized by depicting him as Vladimir Lenin's most devout follower and by positively presenting historical autocrats - like in Sergei Eisenstein's Ivan the Terrible.